Varsity View, Saskatoon

 Varsity View is a mostly residential neighbourhood located near central Saskatoon, Saskatchewan, Canada.
 It is immediately south of the University of Saskatchewan campus.
 It is an older suburban subdivision, comprising a mixture of low-density, single detached dwellings, detached duplexes and apartment-style units.
-As of 2007, the area is home to 3,611 residents.
-The neighbourhood is considered a middle-income area, with an average family income of $50,587, an average dwelling value of $284,710 and a home ownership rate of 38.7%.
-Its proximity to the university gives this area its relatively high student population, almost 25% in 2005.
+As of 2024, the area is home to 3,935 residents.
+The neighbourhood is considered a middle-income area, with a median personal income of $35,600, an average sale price of $485,305 and a home ownership rate of 43.0%.
+Its proximity to the university gives this area its relatively high postsecondary enrolment, almost 13% in 2024.